 This is your last morning in New Orleans, breakfast at Vacherie then checkout.
 Depart from New Orleans then drive along the banks of the “Ole Miss” passing the “Great River Road Plantation Parade”.
 Today’s visit is the “Oak Alley Plantation” – “The Grand Dame of the Great River Road.”
 Imagine Scarlet O’Hara having barbecue at Twelve Oaks Plantation and charming the red headed Tarleton boys – Oak Alley fulfills that visual image.
 What a beautiful way to spend a fall day than at one of the most spectacular settings in the old south.
 Tour the mansion, the slave quarters and the civil war encampment.
 Enjoy a luncheon buffet and then explore on your own.
 Depart in the afternoon for Nottaway Plantation located in White Castle for your overnight accommodation.
 (B)

-Your last stop today is to J & B Quilting & Fabric located in Sunset a few miles north of Lafayette.
-Overnight at the Drury Inn & Suites.
-“Laissez Les Bon Temps Rouler!”
-(Let the Good Times Roll!)
+Your last stop today is to J & B Quilting Fabric located in Sunset a few miles north of Lafayette.
+Dinner tonight at the “Cracker Barrel Country Store” located right next door to your hotel.
 (B)

 FULL DAY AT THE QUILT FESTIVAL

-Enjoy breakfast then depart by the shortest route to Houston for your early afternoon arrival at the “International Quilt Festival”.
+Enjoy breakfast then take the short walk from your hotel to the convention center for a full day at the “International Quilt Festival”.

 The International Quilt Festival Houston is one of the premier quilting trade events in America with over 60,000 visitors each year.

 Talented quilt artists are present in huge numbers at this convention.
 There are over 500 varieties of quilts.
 (B)

 Freshen up and then transfer to “Maggianos” a top rated Italian Restaurant for a farewell dinner.
 (B)